canonical/microk8s/docs/community.md

 # MicroK8s In The Wild

-Welcome to the spot MicroK8s In The Wild page.
-Here you can find, events, tutorials, blog posts and talks on MicroK8s.
+Welcome to the MicroK8s In The Wild page.
+Here you can find events, tutorials, blog posts and talks on MicroK8s.

 Feel free to update the table below by submitting a Pull Request.